Amelia Shankley

-Amelia Shankley is a British actress (born 18 June 1972), the daughter of actor and singer Jeff Shankley.
+Amelia Shankley (born 18 June 1972) is a British actress, the daughter of actor and singer Jeff Shankley.

 Career

 Shankley is known for her role as the young Alice Liddell in the film Dreamchild (1985), from a script by Dennis Potter, and Sara Crewe in the LWT version of A Little Princess (1986), based upon the novel A Little Princess by Frances Hodgson Burnett.
 Shankley also portrayed Vicki Lovejoy in seasons two and three of the television series Lovejoy.